 Frank enjoys working with his hands, whether it's improving his home, tending to his yard, building computers, or working in his garage.
 He also enjoys various outdoor activities such as fishing.

-Janine Wilson has worked for Watermaster since June 2000.
+Ruby Favela Quintero has worked for Watermaster since October 26, 2021.

-As the Sr. Accountant, Ms. Wilson is responsible for the day-to-day routine activities of the accounting department including accounts payable, accounts receivable, payroll, financial reporting, insurances, annual budget, annual financial audit, and the annual assessment package preparation.
-She is responsible for maintaining the records contained within Watermaster's document management system, as well as filing legal documents with the Court.
+As the Administrative Analyst, Mrs. Ruby Favela Quintero works closely with the CFO and Director of Administration and is responsible for the day-to-day routine activities of the accounting department including accounts payable, accounts receivable, payroll, financial reporting, insurances, assistance with the annual budget, annual financial audit, and the annual assessment package preparation.
+She is responsible for maintaining the records contained within Watermaster's document management system, as well as filing legal documents with the Court and administrative support as needed.

 Alonso Jurado joined Chino Basin Watermaster on October 2, 2018.
 Alonso has operated in the utilities industry for the past 14 years, starting with his time in the U.S. Navy as an Interior Communications Electrician.
 Alonso successfully completed three deployments and was part of the electrical maintenance division collaborating with multiple departments to maintain, troubleshoot, and repair electrical equipment onboard naval ships.